 - Provide residents with broad exposure to a variety of subspecialty fields in both Pediatrics and Internal Medicine, supporting individualized training tailored to the unique interests and career goals of each resident.

 - Foster clinician-educators and provide ample opportunities to teach, design, and evaluate curricula.

 - Provide early, comprehensive, and ongoing mentorship and coaching in the areas of career development, research, and scholarship.

-- Emphasize the importance of quality improvement and patient safety in various clinical settings, and equip residents with the tools to identify barriers to high quality care, create sustainable change, and improve patient outcomes.
+- Emphasize the importance of quality improvement and patient safety, in various clinical settings, and equip residents with the tools to identify barriers to high-quality, equitable care, create sustainable change, and improve patient outcomes.

-- Create and support a culture of wellness and resiliency among residents and faculty.
+- Create and support a culture of wellness, resiliency, and inclusivity among residents and faculty.